 Rwanda has achieved 96% HBV vaccination coverage by age 5 for children and has successfully rolled out routine HBV vaccination in adults, but HepB-BD given within 24 hours of birth, a key intervention to eliminate mother-to-child transmission, has yet to be introduced.

-To advance HBV eMTCT, Rwanda will build upon existing health system infrastructure established for HCV elimination (human resources, diagnostics and treatment platforms, capacity building and procurement systems) established for HCV elimination, a strong vaccination program and strong ANC platform to advance elimination of HBV MTCT.
+To advance HBV eMTCT, Rwanda will build upon existing health system infrastructure established for HCV elimination (human resources, diagnostics and treatment platforms, capacity building and procurement systems) established for HCV elimination, a strong vaccination program and a strong ANC platform to advance the elimination of HBV MTCT.

 CHAI will work with the Rwandan government to address critical barriers to scale HBV screening, diagnosis, and antiviral treatment among pregnant women and demonstrate implementation of timely targeted HepB-BD.
-Specifically, CHAI will support the Rwandan Government to build upon the backbone of its HIV and HCV programs to:
+Specifically, CHAI will support the Rwandan Government to build upon the backbone of its HIV and HCV programmes to:

 - assess and develop strategies to address HBV PMTCT service implementation challenges in Rwanda;

-- increase uptake, availability and quality of HBV PMTCT services among pregnant women
+- increase uptake, availability and quality of HBV PMTCT services among pregnant women;

-- implement a demonstration project for targeted HepB-BD for infants of high-risk mothers.
+- implement a demonstration project for targeted HepB-BD for infants of high-risk mothers;

 - generate evidence to inform a sustainability plan for HBV services for pregnant women in Rwanda, and inform policies in other AFRO countries.